* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 But they’re very close in flavor to the Calabrian pepper, which makes them the perfect alternative for anyone that can’t handle heat.

-And you can roast or grill them to bring out their natural sweetness or add a smoky flavor to your recipe.
+And my top tip?
+Roast or grill the peppers to bring out their natural sweetness and add a smoky flavor to your recipe.
+I did this for my cream sauce and it was delicious!

-If you want heat in your dish as well, sprinkle in some chili flakes or pair these with bird’s eye chilis.
+If you want heat in your dish as well, sprinkle in some chili flakes or mix in some bird’s eye chilis.

 How to use: 1 tsp Calabrian chili paste = 2 tsp chopped anaheim peppers + chili flakes for spice